SECURITIES PURCHASE AGREEMENT

 “Trading Market” means any of the following markets or exchanges on which the Common Stock is listed or quoted for trading on the date in question: the NYSE MKT, the Nasdaq Capital Market, the Nasdaq Global Market, the Nasdaq Global Select Market, the New York Stock Exchange, OTCQB or the OTC Bulletin Board (or any successors to any of the foregoing).

-“Transaction Documents” means this Agreement, the Note, the Warrant, and all exhibits and schedules thereto and hereto and any other documents or agreements executed in connection with the transaction contemplated hereunder.
+“Transaction Documents” means this Agreement, the Note, and all exhibits and schedules thereto and hereto and any other documents or agreements executed in connection with the transaction contemplated hereunder.

 PURCHASE AND SALE

-(a) On the Closing Date, the Purchaser shall purchase the Securities and the Company shall issue the Securities.
+(a) On the Closing Date, the Purchaser shall purchase the Note and the Company shall issue the Note.

-(a) On the Closing Date, the Purchaser shall deliver or cause to be delivered to the Company a check or wire transfer of the Securities Purchase Amount of the Purchaser in accordance with the check or wire transfer instructions set forth on Schedule A to this Agreement.
+(a) On the Closing Date, the Purchaser shall deliver or cause to be delivered to the Company a wire transfer for the Purchase Price in accordance with the wire transfer instructions set forth on Schedule A to this Agreement.

-(b) On the Closing Date, the Company and the Purchaser shall close the purchase and sale of the Securities and the Company shall promptly deliver or cause to be delivered to the Purchaser evidence of the issuance and delivery of the Securities by appropriate instructions to the stock transfer agent of the Company.
+(b) On the Closing Date, the Company and the Purchaser shall close the purchase and sale of the Note and the Company shall promptly deliver or cause to be delivered to the Purchaser evidence of the issuance and delivery of the Note and the Origination Shares by appropriate instructions to the stock transfer agent of the Company.

 REPRESENTATIONS AND WARRANTIES